 Now let us turn our attention on the episodic wave phenomena – tsunami and storm surge.
 The seismic sea wave, known according to the Japanese term tsunami, is a series of impulsive water waves generated by sudden rupture of underwater earth’s crust, or by rapid slides of large landmass into water, or by sudden change in local atmospheric pressure.
-Following the alignment of disturbance, tsunamis radiate out directionally traveling long distances to reach coastal land - far and near.
+Following the alignment of disturbance, tsunamis radiate out directionally traveling long distances to reach coastal lands - far and near.
 Like all waves, a small tsunami in deep water shoals to monstrous waves as it propagates into the shallow water.
 Such large waves flood coastal lands with enormous inbound and outbound speeds causing havoc and destruction.
 A tsunami also changes its characteristics in response to the configurations of an enclosed basin or harbor.
+See more on this phenomenon in my Tsunami Modeling paper.
 Our memory is still fresh with the awful devastation and tragedy of Indonesian Banda Aceh tsunami of 2004 and the Tohoku Japanese tsunami of 2011.
 It seems no measure is adequate to control or prevent the devastating effects of a powerful tsunami.

 Unlike other waves, storm surge generated by Hurricane winds most often does not have a definite wave form – its crest is more pronounced than the trough.
 It develops, as a Hurricane low pressure system moves along or across on to a shore.
 The low pressure at the eye of the Hurricane causes reciprocal rise in water level, and together with wind-shear the system causes huge water mass to pile up along the coast – at the right side of the propagating storm in the northern hemisphere.
 The storm surge superimposed on astronomical tide generates what is known storm tide.